 During Extracorporeal Photopheresis the blood passes through an ultraviolet light chamber, which has an enormous immune boosting effect.
-In the cell separator white blood cells, the cells of the immune system such as monocytes and lymphocytes, are separated from the blood which is returned to the body in a closed circuit.
+In the cell separator white blood cells, the cells of the immune system such as monocytes and lymphocytes, are separated from the blood, which is then returned to the body in a closed circuit.

-The separated monocytes are cultured outside the body into active dendritic cells.
+These separated monocytes are cultured outside the body into active dendritic cells.
 When these potent dendritic cells are re-injected into the body they have the potential to invoke an anti-tumor immune system response.
 Read more »

 • Non-Toxic Autologous Dendritic Cell Cancer Vaccine

-Dendritic cell vaccine, approved by the US FDA since 2010, is a potent form of immunotherapy that harnesses the body’s own immune system to fight its cancer.
+The Dendritic cell vaccine, approved by the US FDA since 2010, is a potent form of immunotherapy that harnesses the body’s own immune system to fight its cancer.
 Dendritic cells are key regulators of the immune responses and orchestrate innate and adaptive immunities.

-They are also capable of identifying normal dying cells and presenting their antigens to different T-cells that tell the immune system not to attack its own tissues.
+These dendritic cells are also capable of identifying normal dying cells and presenting their antigens to different T-cells that tell the immune system not to attack its own tissues.
 Read more »

 The Prostate Cancer Vaccine is designed to stimulate a patient’s immune system to target prostate cancer cells.
 The preparation of the vaccine involves culturing the patient’s peripheral monocytes in vitro in the presence of a recombinant growth factor, special cytokines and their own prostate-specific antigen, which is fractionated into peptides in order to achieve a more specific immune response.
 Read more »